Shoe size: Difficulties

 Conversion tables available on the Web often contain obvious errors, not taking into account different zero points or wiggle room.

 Although shoe size systems are not fully standardised, the ISO/TC 137 had released a technical specification ISO/TS 19407:2015 for converting shoe sizes across various local sizing systems.
 Even though the problem of converting shoe sizes accurately has yet to be fully resolved, this standard serves as "a good compromise solution" for shoe-buyers.

 Common sizing systems

 United Kingdom

 Shoe size in the United Kingdom, Ireland, India, Pakistan and South Africa is based on the length of the last used to make the shoes, measured in barleycorns (1/3 inch) starting from the smallest size deemed practical, which is called size zero.
 It is not formally standardised.
-Note that the last is typically longer than the foot heel to toe length by 1/2 to 2/3 in or 1 1/2 to 2 barleycorns, so to determine the shoe size based on actual foot length one must add 2 barleycorns.
+The last is typically longer than the foot heel to toe length by 1/2 to 2/3 in or 1 1/2 to 2 barleycorns, so to determine the shoe size based on actual foot length one must add 2 barleycorns.

 A child's size zero is equivalent to 4 inches (a hand = 12 barleycorns = 10.16 cm), and the sizes go up to size 13 1/2 (measuring 25 1/2 barleycorns, or 8+1/2 in).
 Thus, the calculation for a children's shoe size in the UK is: